retest/recheck-web/README.md

 index resulted in: [EM [Have you had enough]: {color: expected="rgb(65, 65, 65)", actual="rgb(0, 0, 0)"}, BR: {border-color: expected="rgb(65, 65, 65)", actual="rgb(0, 0, 0)", color: expected="rgb(65, 65, 65)", actual="rgb(0, 0, 0)"}, EM [Use an artificially intelligent]: {color: expected="rgb(65, 65, 65)", actual="rgb(0, 0, 0)"}, EM [to fully automatically test your application.]: {color: expected="rgb(65, 65, 65)", actual="rgb(0, 0, 0)"}, EM [No need to create assertions]: {color: expected="rgb(65, 65, 65)", actual="rgb(0, 0, 0)"}, EM [retest compares the whole picture instead of a single piece of the puzzle.]: {color: expected="rgb(65, 65, 65)", actual="rgb(0, 0, 0)"}, EM [The future of testing is in AI.]: {color: expected="rgb(65, 65, 65)", actual="rgb(0, 0, 0)"}, EM [The future of testing is now]: {color: expected="rgb(65, 65, 65)", actual="rgb(0, 0, 0)"}]
 ```

-Additionally, a file named `replay.result` will be created, typically located in your `target/test-classes` folder.
+Additionally, a file named `replay.result` will be created upon test failure, typically located in your `target/test-classes` folder.
 This file can now be used to apply those changes to your baseline, using either the [recheck-cli](https://github.com/retest/recheck-cli) or the [retest-GUI](http://retest.org).

 ## Building and Deploying locally